Legendaryswordsman2/BlazerTech-Character-Management-System-Docs/docs/character-usage.md

 | **Movement**    | `Vector2` | Current movement direction.                   |

 > [!TIP]
 > Designed to be used along a **Character Animator Handler** component.
-When both used they provide both character movement and animation functionality.
+When used together they provide both character movement and animation functionality.